 Corrosion protection is offered in two forms: conventional spray and an electronic rust control module.
 Conventional sprays now are tar-based or oil-based (either dripless or drip), and provide a hardened barrier to the underside of the car.
-They require you to check occasionally for cracks that can allow moisture through the barrier, and are the most common form of rustproofing provided when buying a car.
-Electronic rust control modules are a devices installed on your car that forces a protective flow of electrons into the metal that needs protecting.
+They require you to check occasionally for cracks that can allow moisture through the barrier and are the most common form of rustproofing provided when buying a car.
+Electronic rust control modules are devices installed on your car that forces a protective flow of electrons into the metal that needs protecting.

 Both are viable products that should be considered when making your decision to rustproof your car or not.
 There are a few factors that should be weighed: